Lego City Undercover: Plot

 Learning that Blackwell still had Natalia with him, Chase chases him via a space shuttle.
-Upon landing on the moon, Chase finds himself using a construction mech to battle against Rex within the modified T-Rex he helped to steal.
-Blackwell leaves both men behind, destroying the shuttle.
-Chase manages to defeat Rex in a final battle, whereupon Blackwell sends both into free fall towards Earth.
-Vowing for revenge, Blackwell finds himself sent flying away by a cow out of nowhere.
+Blackwell leaves both Chase and Rex behind, destroying the shuttle.
+Chase defeats Rex in a final battle, whereupon Blackwell sends both into free fall towards Earth.
 Skydiving towards Natalia's prison within the rocket's command module, Chase rescues her by triggering the module's parachute.
 Once back in the city, Gleeson congratulates him for saving Lego City, while Dunby offers Chase the honor of overseeing Rex's arrest.
-However, Chase turns it down, claiming Natalia is more important to him now, and they rekindle their relationship and leave to start a new life together.
+However, Chase turns it down, claiming Natalia is more important to him now, and they rekindle their relationship, leaving to start a new life together.

-Bonus missions

-If the code from the High speed chase Lego set is used (or if the game is completed in the remastered version) there are two bonus missions located at the police station that depict a police chase from two points of view.
-One mission allows the player to steal a car from the station and drive it to a criminal hideout.
-The other is the same scenario, only the player controls the cop who pursues the criminal and eventually arrests him.